IABTechLab/uid2docs/docs/guides/integration-javascript-standard.md

 ---
-title: Standard Client-Side JavaScript Integration
+title: JavaScript Standard Integration
-sidebar_label: Standard Client-Side JavaScript
+sidebar_label: JavaScript Standard Integration
-pagination_label: Standard Client-Side JavaScript SDK Integration
+pagination_label: JavaScript Standard Integration Guide
-description: Information for publishers about how to generate identity tokens using UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.
-This requires server side changes.
+description: Information for publishers covering standard web integration scenarios that use the UID2 SDK for JavaScript and requires token to be generated on the server side and passed to the publishers' web pages.
 hide_table_of_contents: false
 sidebar_position: 02
 ---